Whitetail dascyllus: Habitat

 Associated with coral reefs, most usually in groups above Acropora coral heads.
 The black and white damselfish maintains a symbiotic relationship with its coral reef through exchange of nutrients for shelter.
 As planktivores, the humbug acts as a "gardener" by grazing on unwanted algae and excreting its waste in the form of phosphate and ammonium.
 In return, they can use the coral reef for protection and shelter, leaving only when necessary.
 To remain in the safety of the reef, the humbug will feed on waste and small prey nearby.

 Distribution

 Dascyllus aruanus inhabits the Indo-Pacific, east and north of the Sunda Shelf.
+The population in French Polynesia are now considered their own cryptic species, D. emamo.

 They live in small groups of around 30 individuals and prefer smaller territories in the shallow coral reefs.
 The shallow reefs can range from around one to ten meters deep and the inhabiting damselfish rarely stray far from the home they were born in.

 Most of these coral reefs are smaller with less species diversity.
 The humbug damselfish are particularly territorial and will act accordingly to protect their coral shelters.
 However, the humbug is found to reside in some of the same coral as Dascyllus marginatus.
 Instead of seeing this fish as competition, they adapted similar behaviors and are able to cohabitate with each other efficiently.